 - Change of circumstances.
 As with buyers, a wide variety of personal issues can make a seller change their mind about selling.

 - Chain issues.
 If the seller’s own house purchase falls through, then they may no longer be able to move and so cannot sell their existing home.
+(This is why buying a house with no onward chain can be so appealing).

 - Tired of waiting.
 If a property sale is taking too long, the seller may pull out in order to find a better buyer who can move sooner.
 According to Which? this happens in around 13% of cases.